rmchecklist/learnign/Reactjs.md

 ```

-9. Working with CSS component
+9. Working with CSS modules

+Below steps for older versions:

+- In order to use CSS modules, you need to do the following steps to achieve this
     - eject the under the hood configuration

 ```
 Stop the server